KULeuven-Diepenbeek/appdev-course/content/android/fragments.md

 ```

 </div>

+{{% notice note %}}
+You can only replace container elements with fragments.
+That is, elements that extend from `android.view.ViewGroup`---otherwhise, you'll get a beautiful `ClassCastException`.
+Be sure to thoroughly inspect any stacktrace you encounter!
+{{% /notice %}}

 See also: [android dev guide: fragment transactions](https://developer.android.com/guide/fragments/transactions).
 Reboot the application and you'll still see the first fragment.
 Use the same code in button click listeners to dynamically change when your application is running.